 “Bryanston head coaches Mike Pyrgos and Andy Marriott are important influences and Preetpal Bachra, my first coach at the school, helped me to see the game in a different way.”

-Rory represented South West U16 last year and his inspiring player is Australia’s James O’Connor.
+Rory represented South-West U16 in 2012 and his inspiring player is Australia’s James O’Connor.
 He said: “James is capable of winning the game himself and gets very stuck in for a small guy, giving the big fellas a run for their money which I think is great.
 The Recreation Ground is my favourite stadium.
 It has a great atmosphere with lots of rugby history.”

 U18 International Record